 Best Sardinia tourist attractions

 Sardinia, being an island, you really cannot avoid stopping at its beautiful beaches and bays.
 Some of them are better known than the others, but also the unknown ones are worth your attention and time.
 One of the most popular beaches is Spiaggia della Pelosa, which is beautiful indeed, but honestly told, we were blown away by the Cala Sissine and the remote bays on the Carbonara peninsula.
+Beaches are for sure one of the best Sardinia tourist attractions.

-Towns, cities and villages
+Towns, cities and villages in Sardinia

 If you are looking for picturesque and colorful places, Sardinia is the place to visit.
 We were happier when visiting smaller towns and villages like Bosa, Brunei, Lanusei, Castelsardo, but also bigger towns are something not to be missed – Alghero is known as the most beautiful town in Sardinia.
+If you ask us, lots of cities can be easily put on the list of best Sardinia tourist attractions for its picturesque image and great local vibes.

 Sardinia is with no doubt best known for its numerous beaches, but stop – don’t be blind by them only and pay attention to its inner side of the island as well.
 There are lots of hiking trails, which leads you to waterfalls and fresh water pools.
 If you will be traveling to Sardinia during winter months, you will also be able to see beautiful pink flamingos in lagoons all over the island.
 One of best known lagoons for flamingos spotting is the salty lake Notteri, near Villasimius.
+Because flamingos cannot be easily spotted in Europe, they are definitely one of the best Sardinia tourist attractions.

 Kite-surfing is more and more popular and is slowly superseding wind-surfing.
 If you are always looking for good winds you will love the Punta Trettu on Sardinia – the real kite-surfing paradise.